University of Dhaka: History

-Nawab Bahadur Sir Khwaja Salimullah played a pioneering role in establishing the University of Dhaka and donated 600 acres of land from his estate for this purpose.
+Nawab Bahadur Sir Khwaja Salimullah played a pioneering role in establishing the University of Dhaka and large part of 600 acres of land from his estate were acquired for this purpose.

-After Nawab Salimullah's death, Syed Nawab Ali Chowdhury continued efforts to set up the university, mortgaging a part of his zamindari estate, donating 35,000 takas for University of Dhaka and 16,000 takas for scholarships for its student.
+After Nawab Salimullah's death, Syed Nawab Ali Chowdhury continued efforts to set up the university, mortgaging a part of his zamindari estate, donating 35,000 takas for the University of Dhaka and 16,000 takas for scholarships for its students.